Self-reference in computer programming and hip-hop

 Any song that samples the ubiquitous “Funky Drummer” remix is already a remix of a remix.
 This is before we come to the uncountable thousands of samples of tracks based on samples of the remix, or samples of those tracks.

-A particularly remarkable knot of self-reference is “The Score” by The Fugees, from their album of the same name.
-It’s based on samples of “My Melody,” “Dove” by Cymande and “Planet Rock” by Afrika Bambaataa, itself based on interlocking excerpts of other tracks.
+“The Score” is based on samples of “My Melody,” “Dove” by Cymande and “Planet Rock” by Afrika Bambaataa, itself based on interlocking excerpts of other tracks.
 “The Score” also includes samples from every other song on the album “The Score”, and those songs mostly contain samples of still other songs:

 Douglas Hofstadter thinks that self-reference is the key to consciousness.
 That could explain why it’s such a source of fascination for me: I’m seeing a reflection of myself.

-One Response to “Self-reference in computer programming and hip-hop”
+3 replies on “Self-reference in computer programming and hip-hop”